Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): Linear programs of global constraints

-Previous properties are the basis for \textit{variable fixing} \cite{Nemhauser:1988:ICO:42805} which is performed in Mixed Integer Program (MIP) to detect some 0/1 variables that must be fixed to either 0 or 1 in any solution improving the best known.
-This detection relies on the reduced costs of the variables given by an optimal dual solution of the linear relaxation.
+\begin{proof} The first inequality $r_{kl}(u^*) \geq 0$ is ensured by the corresponding dual constraint since $u^*$ is a feasible solution of $(\dual)$ and the reduced cost is the associated slack.
+Inequality $r_{kl}(u^*)\le R_{kl}$ is a consequence of sensitivity analysis and we refer the reader to \cite{Wolsey:1998} for more details.
+A proof is also available in the Annex for an interested reader. \end{proof}

+The previous property is the basis for \textit{variable fixing} \citep{Nemhauser:1988:ICO:42805}.
 Since a reduced cost can be lower than the exact reduced cost, this technique gives an incomplete filtering.
-Let's give an example of such an incomplete filtering for our two illustrative constraints.
+Let's give an example for our two illustrative constraints.

 \begin{example}[continued: reduced cost filtering] \sffamily\slshape